matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 In an high-load organisation, every stream-aligned team is burdened with reinventing the wheel.
 They must solve for infrastructure, compliance, security, and delivery in addition to their core mission.

 This is the overburden of figuring out complex cloud-native tooling, navigating a security sign-off process, or manually building a monitoring dashboard just to get a new service live.
-It’s the friction that grinds delivery to a halt.
+It's the friction that grinds delivery to a halt.

 A good internal developer platform is treated as an internal product and served by a Platform Team (as defined in **Team Topologies**).
 Its purpose is to absorb this cross-cutting complexity and present it to stream-aligned teams as a set of simple, self-service tools and APIs.